 The Crane Trust conducts research on whooping and sandhill cranes and their habitats; wet meadow utilization; prairie restoration and management; adaptive management of restored/remnant grasslands using monitoring data; rapid evolution of ground water chemistry during drought; distribution effects of river woodlands on mammalian species; and survey methods for diurnal birds of prey.
 Explore several topics in more depth below.

 The Aransas-Wood Buffalo whooping cranes belong to the only self-sustaining population in existence.
-Currently at about 300 birds, their numbers are increasing but still remain threateningly low.
-Scientists have learned that one of the times when young cranes face the most risk is the two to three months when they migrate between their Canadian breeding grounds and Texas winter home.
+Currently at an estimated 405-430 Whooping Cranes, their numbers are increasing but still remain threateningly low.
+Scientists have learned that migration is much less dangerous for Whooping Cranes than predicted.
+However, it is still one of the most dangerous times for juvenile Whoopers, but not by much.

 This project began with pilot data collection by personnel of the Platte River Recovery and Implementation Program and Crane Trust at sites used by marked cranes in Nebraska during spring 2012 and fall 2012 migrations.